shrimpactivity/deadlock-anvil/README.md

 - check component items exist
 - check that each stat/condition is included in a priority category
 - generate many random builds and print percentage of item inclusion in each build

+If an item has a a condition, but no relevant stats, add the condition priority If an item has a condition and relevant stats, add the condition priority + the stats priority If an item has the stats but not the condition priority, add the stats priority